OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 <!-- // diagram, general description of what the circuit does/the purpose
 // circuit 1: switch controls turning an LED on and off to illustrate how the slide switch works
 // spdt switch (one side is pull-up, other side is pull-down) connected to an led -->

+// TODO: this is an awful intro. mention that this is an example circuit that we're making to show off how switches work. briefly describe what we'll be building

 We'll be building the following circuit.